 Memorial Day is more than just a great excuse for a cookout and a day off from work.
 The holiday was created to honor the many American men and women who died in military service.
 This focus on those who made the ultimate sacrifice sets it apart from Veterans’ Day, which honors all military veterans, living and dead.

 Memorial Day is celebrated in the U.S. on the last Monday in May.
-In 2018, that date is Monday, May 28th.
-In Canada, Memorial Day is celebrated with Canada Day on July 1st each year.
+In 2019, that date is Monday, May 27th.
+In Canada, Memorial Day is celebrated with Canada Day on July 1st each year (in the provinces of Newfoundland and Labrador), and Remembrance Day on November 11th.
+Victoria Day May 20, is Canada’s unofficial start to summer.

-Why Is The Poppy A Symbol of Memorial Day?
+Why Is The Poppy Associated With Memorial Day?

-The red color is not a symbol for blood, death, or support for war.
+The red color is not a symbol of blood, death, or support for war.
 Instead, poppies were the only flowers that grew in war-torn battlefields.
-When the countrysides were nothing but mud and devastation, poppy flowers sprouted up, and flourished.
-The sight of the red poppies inspired one Canadian soldier, Colonel John McCrae, to pen a poem:
+When the countrysides were nothing but mud and devastation, poppy flowers sprouted up and flourished.
+The sight of the red poppies inspired one Canadian soldier, Colonel John McCrae, to pen a poem in May 1915:

 In Flanders Fields